TZstatsADS/Fall2021-Project2-group6/README.md

 *The above general statement about project 2 can be removed once you are finished with your project.
 It is optional.

-## Project Title Lorem ipsum dolor sit amet
+## Project Title: Covid 19 Influence Explorer
 Term: Fall 2021

 + Team 6